 2. Promote Interaction

-- Create polls and surveys to solicit member feedback
+- Create polls and surveys to collect quick member feedback.

 3. Foster an Inclusive Environment